How to Build the Ultimate Work-from-Home Setup

 Us neither.
-Six months of work-from-home hell has meant slouched postures to match our national mood, meals eaten over our laptops, and the psychological discordance of spending nearly all our time in the same room, sometimes with kids screaming over Zoom calls.
+Months of work-from-home hell has meant slouched postures to match our national mood, meals eaten over our laptops, and the psychological discordance of spending nearly all our time in the same room, sometimes with kids screaming over Zoom calls.

 There’s not much we can do to end the pandemic, beyond our individual responsibility to make safe, smart decisions.
 But what you can control is your personal environment, your routine, and most importantly when it comes to your home office, the ergonomics of your setup.